erossini/BasicNeuralNetwork/README.md

 - **Properties**:
   - `Layers`: list of `Layer` (input, hidden, output).
   - `Prediction`: output of the last forward pass (single output neuron).
-  - `LossFunction`: optional; not used in the current training loop (loss is hard-coded as squared error).
+  - `LossFunction`: optional; not used in the current training loop.
 - **Constructor**: `NeuralNetwork(List<int> numOfNeuronsInEachLayer)`
   - One integer per layer: e.g. `[2, 2, 2, 1]` → 2 inputs, two hidden layers of 2 neurons, 1 output.
   - Builds each `Layer` with the right number of neurons and connections (see [Layer](#layer)).